cipherX2433/cipherX2433/README.md

 	</a>
 </p>
 <hr>
-<pre>💻 I am a self taught Full Stack Developer and a Machine Learning Developer
+<pre color="green">💻 I am a self taught Full Stack Developer and a Machine Learning Developer
 📚 I have a Bachelors in Computer Science from the VIT UNIVERSITY 📝 I have a strong interest in Backend Development and Artificial Intelligence 🔭 Working on Deep Learning &amp; Machine Learning